Jim Hannah: Early life

 Born in the Naval Hospital in Long Beach, California, while his father was in the United States Navy during World War II.
 His family moved back to Ozark, Missouri, where they operated a dry cleaning business.
 Hannah moved with his parents to Harrison, Arkansas, in 1960, where his family operated a soft-drink bottle company.
 Hannah graduated from Harrison High School in 1962.
 Hannah briefly attended Drury University.
-Hannah then received his bachelor's degree in accounting from School of Business Administration at the University of Arkansas and his law degree from University of Arkansas School of Law.
+Hannah then received his bachelor's degree in accounting from School of Business Administration at the University of Arkansas and his Juris Doctor degree from University of Arkansas School of Law.
 He practiced law in Searcy, Arkansas.

 Hannah operated a private law practice in Searcy for ten years.
 Over the years, Hannah worked as the city attorney for several White County municipalities, including Searcy, and as city judge of Kensett and Rose Bud.
 He also served as deputy prosecuting attorney of Woodruff County.
 In 1978, Hannah was elected chancery and probate judge, winning reelection until 1999.

 Supreme Court

 Chief Justice

 Hannah was elected as the chief justice of the Arkansas Supreme Court in 2004, 2008, and 2012.
 As Chief Justice, Hannah swore in several state officials, including governors Mike Beebe and Asa Hutchinson and Arkansas Secretary of State Mark Martin.
 In 2011, he presided over oral arguments at the University of Arkansas School of Law in Fayetteville, almost 50 years after earning a JD from the institution.
 It was only the twelfth time the court heard oral arguments outside Little Rock.
 Under Hannah, the Arkansas Supreme Court became the first in the nation to make its electronic record its official record, and installed cameras to stream oral arguments in 2010.

 During Governor Beebe's administration, Hannah was often cited as an instrumental supporter of the criminal justice reform later passed by the Beebe administration.

 During Wright v.
 Arkansas, a contentious case regarding the state's same-sex marriage ban, Hannah and Associate Justice Paul Danielson accused fellow justices of obstructing the judicial process.
 Hannah and Danielson recused themselves from the ensuing obstruction lawsuit, with Governor Hutchinson appointing Brett Watson of Searcy to replace Hannah for the case.

 Hannah retired effective September 1, 2015 due to health concerns.
-Governor Asa Hutchinson appointed Howard Brill to complete Hannah's term.
+Governor Asa Hutchinson appointed Howard W. Brill to complete Hannah's term.
 He died in Searcy on January 14, 2016, aged 71.

 Judicial philosophy

 Hannah was interested in federalism, and the role state supreme courts play in citizen's daily lives.
 He sat on The Reemergence of State Constitutional Law and the State High Courts in the 21st Century panel discussion at the inaugural State Constitutional Commentary Symposium sponsored by the Albany Law Review in 2007, and later published an article in the journal.
-He was nominated to the Board of Directors of the State Justice Institute by President Barack Obama in 2010, and was renominated in 2012.
+He was nominated to the board of directors of the State Justice Institute by President Barack Obama in 2010, and was renominated in 2012.